LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Transmission.md

 At this level, she must still work with a signal already present.\
 Mimicking specific sounds or information requires a Skill roll or access to the data to be transmitted.

-**+1 Reach:** The signal sent can be “encrypted” so that only certain actions, like specific keystrokes or frequencies, can receive them properly.
+**+1 [[Reach]]:** The signal sent can be “encrypted” so that only certain actions, like specific keystrokes or frequencies, can receive them properly.
 Otherwise, they simply turn up as unintelligible “noise".